 Let us evaluate your case

 At Miller & Wagner, our attorneys investigate and present damage claims for negligent screening for birth defects.
 These cases can result in a damage claim for wrongful birth.
 Our attorneys offer a free initial consultation to discuss your case.
-With offices in Eugene and Portland, our attorneys represent families throughout Oregon and southwestern Washington.
+With offices in Pacific City and Portland, our attorneys represent families throughout Oregon and southwestern Washington.